Thomas Verheydt

+Verheydt began his career in the Dutch amateur leagues with Jodan Boys and IJsselmeervogels, earning a reputation as a prolific goalscorer.
+In 2015, he signed with MVV in the Eerste Divisie, and two years later moved abroad to join English side Crawley Town.
+He returned to the Netherlands in 2018, representing Go Ahead Eagles, Almere City and ADO Den Haag.
+At ADO, he enjoyed his most productive spell, scoring 30 goals in the 2021–22 season.
+In 2023, Verheydt joined Turkish club Çorum, before returning to the Netherlands in 2025 to sign for Willem II.

 Club career

 Jodan Boys

 Born in The Hague and after youth spells with Wilhelmus, Feyenoord and ADO Den Haag, Verheydt joined Topklasse side Jodan Boys in 2012, making his debut during their 2–1 victory over IJsselmeervogels, in which he scored in the 39th minute.
 A week later, Verheydt continued his impressive form with a goal during Jodan Boys' 5–3 away triumph against Noordwijk.
 During October 2012, Verheydt suffered a long-term injury which ruled him out until April 2013.
 By the end of the 2012–13 campaign, Verheydt had registered fifteen league appearances, netting seven times.

 IJsselmeervogels

 Following an impressive campaign with Jodan Boys, Verheydt opted to join fellow Topklasse side IJsselmeervogels in July 2013.
 On 24 August 2013, Verheydt made his debut for IJsselmeervogels in their 0–0 draw against Lisse, replacing Nabil El Gourari in the 56th minute.
 A month later, Verheydt registered his first goal for the club, during IJsselmeervogels' 1–1 home draw with HHC Hardenberg, netting the hosts' equaliser in the 66th minute.
 Following his first goal for the club, Verheydt went onto net four more times in the month of October during their victories over Ter Leede and Excelsior Maassluis.
 On 14 December 2013, Verheydt netted his 10th league goal of the season during IJsselmeervogels' reverse fixture against Lisse.

 After an impressive debut season with IJsselmeervogels, netting thirteen league goals in twenty-seven appearances, Verheydt registered his first goal of the 2014–15 campaign, during the club's 2–2 draw with HSV Hoek.